+Construction: There is the potential for some reptile species to be disturbed and possibly killed by the construction activities where service/access roads and pylon bases impact reptile habitats.
 Operation: There will be a continued risk to reptiles as a result of road kills on the service/access roads.

-Without mitigation With mitigation Construction Phase Probability 4 - Highly Probable (most likely) 3 - Probable (distinct possibility) Duration 1 - Very Short Duration (0 -1 year) 1 - Very Short Duration (0 -1 year) Extent 2 - Limited to local area 1 - Limited to the site Magnitude 4 - Low , with slight impact on processes 2 - Minor or no impact on processes Significance 28 (Low) 12 (Low) Status (positive or negative) Negative Negative Operation Phase Probability 3 - Probable (distinct possibility) 2 - Improbable (low likelihood) Duration 5 - Permanent (ongoing during lifetime) 5 - Permanent (ongoing during lifetime) Extent 2 - Limited to local area 1 - Limited to the site Magnitude 0 - Small or no effect 0 - Small or no effect Significance 21 (Low) 12 (Low) Status (positive or negative) Negative Negative · •

-Reversibility Moderate Moderate

-Irreplaceable loss of resources?
-Low Low

-Can impacts be mitigated?
+Without mitigation With mitigation Construction Phase Probability 4 - Highly Probable (most likely) 3 - Probable (distinct possibility) Duration 1 - Very Short Duration (0 -1 year) 1 - Very Short Duration (0 -1 year) Extent 2 - Limited to local area 1 - Limited to the site Magnitude 4 - Low , with slight impact on processes 2 - Minor or no impact on processes Significance 28 (Low) 12 (Low) Status (positive or negative) Negative Negative Operation Phase Operation Phase Probability 3 - Probable (distinct possibility) 2 - Improbable (low likelihood) Duration 5 - Permanent (ongoing during lifetime) 5 - Permanent (ongoing during lifetime) Extent 2 - Limited to local area 1 - Limited to the site Magnitude 2 - Minor or no impact on processes 0 - Small or no effect Significance 27 (Low) 12 (Low) Status (positive or negative) Negative Negative Reversibility Moderate Moderate Irreplaceable loss of resources?
+Low Low Can impacts be mitigated?
 YES -